 Babies have slept safely in their SNOOs for about 500,000,000 hours!
 We’re pretty sure that is why SNOO is used in over 150 hospitals and is the first and only baby bed to be De Novo Approved by the U.S. Food and Drug Administration (FDA) for its ability to keep sleeping babies on the back.

 SNOO is an FDA De Novo Approved Medical Device

 Infant sleep death is the number one cause of death for healthy, full-term infants under 1 year of age.

 In their 2022 safe sleep report, the American Academy of Pediatrics (AAP) strongly recommended that babies only be placed to sleep on the back, until they reach their first birthday.
 And now with SNOO parents can have the peace of mind that, when used correctly, their baby will stay safely on the back all naps and all night.

-That’s why SNOO is the first and only medical device to receive the FDA’s special breakthrough designation for the bed’s potential to reduce SIDS/SUID by keeping sleeping babies secured on the back.
+That’s why SNOO is the first and only medical device to receive the FDA’s De Novo Approval for the bed’s ability to keep sleeping babies secured safely on the back.